 And yet, throughout world history, courageous men and women have set out to make freedom possible for those in need of rescue.
 People like Mother Theresa (Catholic nun who ministered to the poor in India and pleaded for the lives of the unborn).
-Or Bonhoeffer (a Lutheran pastor who vehemently opposed Hitler’s persecution of the Jews and sought his assassination).
+Or Bonhoeffer (a Lutheran pastor who vehemently opposed Hitler’s persecution of the Jews).
 Or William Lloyd Garrison (who called America’s enslavement of the blacks “a national sin” and paved the way for the abolition of slavery).
 And Martin Luther King (a Baptist minister who led the American Civil Rights Movement).
 These men and women had three things in common.
 Each one:

 - Saw value in all human life, whether black or white, rich or poor, Jewish or gentile, native or refugee, born or preborn

-- Loved God and were guided by the principles of the Bible and the example of Jesus
+- Loved God and was guided by the principles of the Bible and the example of Jesus

-- Empowered by the Holy Spirit, they had courage to stand up for what they believed in
+- Empowered by the Holy Spirit, had courage to stand up for what they believed in

 Today we celebrate the glorious freedom of our country.
 And it is certainly worthy of celebration.
 However, there is another freedom that far surpasses what we celebrate every July 4th.
 It is the kind of freedom that supplies the courage needed to stand up for what’s right when the rest of the world stands against you.
 This kind of freedom can only come from within.